Category: Logic and Mathematics

 Topic this Overlaps Least With: Population Ethics (0.00047)

 A very small topic on the analytic/synthetic distinction.
-It’s small because so many of the papers that you might have thought would end up in here are instead in Radical Translation, which is all about Quinean philosophy of language.
-So what we get here is a combination of four overlapping discussion threads.
+It’s small because so many of the papers that one might have thought would end up in here are instead in radical translation, which is all about Quinean philosophy of language.
+What we get here instead is a combination of four overlapping discussion threads.

 - A handful of early, Kant-influenced works.